Skip to Content

 3. Incorrect credentials

-Netflix will keep logging you out if you are using the incorrect credentials.
+Your login details might be wrong.
 It’s imperative that your login details are correct in order to access Netflix and stay active on the app.

 4. Problematic cache files

-Over time, these files will become too full, and potentially become corrupt.
+Over time, these files will become too full and potentially become corrupt.

 Faulty cache files from your browser will interfere with staying logged in to Netflix.